Best form of hamstring treatment is prevention!

 Hamstring injuries are preventable!

-Prehab exercises you say, what are they?
+Prehab exercises, what are they?

 Well there are a number of exercises that we can include within our weekly training regime that will give us a fighting fit chance of avoiding hamstring injuries and re-injuries.